bespinian/serverless-workshop/README.md

 1. Press the `Test` button again to run the test
 1. Observe the test output

+### Add an HTTP Trigger

+Lambda functions support various Triggers.
+Some of the most commonly used ones are:

+- HTTP Trigger using the API Gateway
+- Message Queue triggers from Amazon MQ or SQS
+- S3 Events such as object creation or deletion events in a Bucket
+- Apache Kafka Events

+Work through the following steps to expose your function on the Internet via the API Gateway.

+1. In the Functional overview at the top, click `Add trigger`
+1. Select `API Gateway`
+1. For API, select `Create an API`
+1. Select `HTTP API` as the API Type
+1. Select `Open`, in Security
+1. Click `Add`
+1. You should now see the new Trigger and the URL to access it.
+   Click the link to see the response in your browser.

 ### Already done?
 Try some of the bonus steps!

 <details>